kivy/kivy/doc/sources/guide/widgets.rst

             pos_hint: {'x': .3, 'y': .6}
             size_hint: .5, .2

-Should give us something that looks like this.
+This code should give us something that looks like this:

 .. image:: images/pos_hint.jpg

-You should experiment further with |pos_hint| by changing the values to understand the effect they have on the widgets position.
+You can experiment further with |pos_hint| by changing the values to understand the effect they have on the widgets position.

 Size and position metrics